chelorossi/backend-challenge/README.md

 # Backend Engineering Challenge

+**Version 2.0.0** - Now with LocalStack integration for comprehensive testing!

 Welcome to our backend engineering challenge!
 This project is designed to assess your skills in **Python**, **TypeScript**, **AWS**, and **AWS CDK**.

 ## Overview